Reverb effect: Spring reverb

 Spring reverbs, introduced by Bell Labs, use a set of springs mounted inside a box.
 They work similarly to plate reverb, with a transducer and pickup placed at either end of the spring.

 The American engineer Laurens Hammond of the Hammond company was granted a patent on a spring reverb system in 1939.
 Used by the Hammond company to add reverb to Hammond organs, circa 1941, early Hammond reverb units stood four feet tall.
 In 1959, the Hammond necklace reverb was about 13 inches wide, 1 inch deep and 14 inches tall.
 In 1960, the Hammond Type 4 reverb unit was no bigger than a brief case.
 Hammond moved reverb unit production to Hammond-owned Gibbs Manufacturing, then moved again to another Hammond unit, Accutronics, and developed smaller reverb units: the 2-spring Type 1 and the 3-spring Type 8.
 The Accutronics AccuVerb is an all-tube preamp stereo dual spring reverb unit, with versatile controls.

 They became popular with guitarists, including surf musicians such as Dick Dale, as they could easily be built into guitar amplifiers.
 They were also used by dub reggae musicians such as King Tubby.
+Unique to spring reverb is a high-pitched, ping-like "drip" sound that carries immediately after notes, most noticeable when playing staccato.